orientechnologies/orientdb-docs/Auditing.md

 - `class-name`: class name to configure
 - `polymorphic`: uses this class definition also for all sub classes.
 By default class definition is polymorphic
 - `onCreateEnabled`: enable auditing for creation of records.
 Default is `false`
 - `onCreateMessage`: custom message to write in the auditing record on create record.
-It supports dynamic binding of values, look at [Auditing.md#customize_the_message]
+It supports dynamic binding of values, look at [Customize the message](Auditing.md#customize_the_message)
 - `onReadEnabled`: enable auditing on reading of records.
 Default is `false`
 - `onReadMessage`: custom message to write in the auditing record on read record.
-It supports dynamic binding of values, look at [Auditing.md#customize_the_message]
+It supports dynamic binding of values, look at [Customize the message](Auditing.md#customize_the_message)
 - `onUpdateEnabled`: enable auditing on updating of records.
 Default is `false`
 - `onUpdateMessage`: custom message to write in the auditing record on update record.
-It supports dynamic binding of values, look at [Auditing.md#customize_the_message]
+It supports dynamic binding of values, look at [Customize the message](Auditing.md#customize_the_message)
 - `onUpdateChanges`: write all the previous values per field.
 Default is `true` if `onUpdateEnabled` is true.
 - `onDeleteEnabled`: enable auditing on deletion creation of records.
 Default is `false`
 - `onDeleteMessage`: custom message to write in the auditing record on delete record.
-It supports dynamic binding of values, look at [Auditing.md#customize_the_message]
+It supports dynamic binding of values, look at [Customize the message](Auditing.md#customize_the_message)
 - `regexp`: is the regular expression to match in order to log the command execution
 - `message`: is the optional message to log when the command is logged.
-It supports dynamic binding of values, look at [Auditing.md#customize_the_message]
+It supports dynamic binding of values, look at [Customize the message](Auditing.md#customize_the_message)

 Example:
 ```json